 Further south, visitors will find Oak Harbor, named for its distinguishing Garry Oak trees.
 Oak Harbor is the largest of seven towns on the island.
-Dating back to the early 1850s, the town is rich with history and close to Naval Air Station Whidbey Island, built in 1942, and still operating today.
+Dating back to the early 1850s, the town is rich with history and close to Naval Air Station Whidbey Island, built in 1942, and still operates today.
 Visitors can visit the PBY Memorial Foundation Naval Heritage Center to view seaplanes, artifacts, a flight simulator and learn more about naval history.

 Don’t miss Oak Harbor’s Old Fashioned Fourth of July that transforms Windjammer Park into a grand carnival event.
-The day kicks off with a parade, complete with music, candy and performers and ends with a bang with the night’s fireworks show.
+The day is kicked off with a parade, complete with music, candy and performers and ends with a bang with the night’s fireworks show.
 Rides, fair food and vendors all contribute to a Fourth of July celebration that’s fun for the whole family.

 From museums to historic landmarks from World War I and II, history buffs will delight in all that Coupeville and the surrounding area has to offer.
 Visitors can go back in time at the Fort Casey Historical State Park, a 999-acre marine camping park along 10,810 feet of shoreline.
 Fort Casey, built in the 1800s, was used as a training facility until the mid-1940s.
 Park visitors can explore the original catacomb-like bunkers, an interpretative center and gift shop and admire the red and white, brick Spanish-style Admiralty Lighthouse, built in 1903.